Menu Toggle Software

 Measure Overview

 Title 24 Part 6 sets requirements for pool heating systems.
 The current requirements are triggered when a new pool is built with a heating system or when an existing pool adds a heating system for the first time.
-The code requires the use of one of the following compliance options:
+The code currently requires the use of one of the following compliance options:

 • solar thermal systems for pool and spa heating (excluding portable electric spas)